 Cold Spicy Thai Shrimp Bowl

 This dish features soba noodles, the traditional noodle of Japan, which are made entirely of buckwheat flour.
 Contrary to the name, buckwheat is actually not wheat at all and is, in fact, gluten-free by nature.
-High in protein, fiber, iron and an important nutrient called manganese, these noodles are nutritionally superior to white pasta.
+High in protein, fiber, iron, and an important nutrient called manganese, these noodles are nutritionally superior to white pasta.

-Together these two ‘noodles’ make a delightfully refreshing and crunchy base for this cold salad and help to reduce the amount of carbohydrates consumed in the meal while sneaking in an extra vegetable serving.
+Together these two ‘noodles’ make a delightfully refreshing and crunchy base for this cold salad and help to reduce the number of carbohydrates consumed in the meal while sneaking in an extra vegetable serving.

 - 1 cup warm water